dakanji/RefindPlus/README-Dev.md

 Note that if you run RefindPlus without activating the additonal  options, as will be the case if using an unmodified rEFInd configuration file, a RefindPlus run will be equivalent to running the rEFInd version it is based on, currently v0.13.2.
 That is, the additonal options provided in RefindPlus must be actively enabled if they are required.
 This equivalence is subject to a few divergent items in RefindPlus as outlined under the `Divergence` section below.

 ## Additional Functionality
 RefindPlus-Specific funtionality can be configured by adding the tokens below to a rEFInd configuration file.
+Additional information is provided in the sample RefindPlus configuration file.

 Token | Functionality
 ----- | -----